 Demand for new innovations, solutions and technologies is rising.
 The good news is that the supply of new and established proptech options is also growing.
 In KPMG's recent Real Estate Innovations Overview report (our 6th annual edition), we looked at 42 different countries and territories around the world to find innovations that are aimed at the real estate and construction sector.
 In the report, we identify 742 companies across 40 different fields of expertise.

 There are literally hundreds of technology companies out there, all working to develop innovative solutions for the real estate and construction sector.
 Now consider this - more than US\$23 billion of new capital was invested into proptechs last year alone.
 While that is down significantly from 2019 numbers, it still suggests a strong appetite for proptech among investors, including corporate and traditional venture capitalists.
 From pilot to profit So, what is stopping real estate and construction players from nurturing and adopting these technologies and innovations?
 For some lessestablished players and those with assets particularly hard-hit by the impacts of the pandemic, it comes down to cost.
-Ultimately, of course, that's a losing equation - less Better data, better decisions The race for better data and insights is on store and access their data via a centralised data repository have data scientists on staff And larger managers (with assets under management of more than US\$5 billion) seem to be pulling ahead have a formal data strategy
+Ultimately, of course, that's a losing equation - less have data scientists on staff And larger managers (with assets under management of more than US\$5 billion) seem to be pulling ahead have a formal data strategy use a centralized data repository have data scientists on staff What will it take to compete and innovate in a data-driven environment?
+Check out KPMG's Better data, better decisions to learn more.